Southern Metropolis Daily: The Clinton-Lewinsky publication

-The arrest, imprisonment, and torture of Cheng Yizhong, Yu Haifeng, and Li Minyu
+The arrest, imprisonment, and torture of Cheng Yizhong, Yu Huafeng, and Li Minying

-Following the SMD reporting on the ‘Sun Zhigang Incident' and subsequent repeal of the ‘forced repatriation law’, SMD were under strict surveillance from government officials and Guangdong province media censors.
+Following the SMD reporting on the 'Sun Zhigang Incident' and subsequent repeal of the 'forced repatriation law', SMD were under strict surveillance from government officials and Guangdong province media censors.
 Cheng Yizhong alleges that the government advised advertisers to cease interaction with the newspaper, as well as government officials such as police officers who were ordered not to engage in interviews or make statements to SMD.
-In November of 2003, The Chinese Government launched an official investigation on SMD, specifically the reporters who were involved with the ‘Sun Zhigang Incident’ report; Cheng Yizhong, Yu Haifeng, and Li Minyu.
-On the 27th of November, Guangdong province police raided SMD headquarters and seized all tax forms and expense reports.
-On December 2nd, at approximately 11 AM, Yu Haifeng was arrested in the breakroom of SMD publishing headquarters pending an investigation of fraud and treason against the Chinese government.
+In November 2003, The Chinese Government launched an official investigation on SMD, specifically the reporters who were involved with the 'Sun Zhigang Incident' report; Cheng Yizhong, Yu Huafeng, and Li Minying.
+On 27 November, Guangdong province police raided SMD headquarters and seized all tax forms and expense reports.
+On 2 December at approximately 11 AM, Yu Huafeng was arrested in the breakroom of SMD publishing headquarters pending an investigation of fraud and treason against the Chinese government.
 This investigation continued into the first two weeks of January and the second arrest occurred on 6 January 2004, Li Mingyu was arrested on suspicion of Fraud and Treason as well.
 On the 8th of January, Cheng received a phone call from an anonymous police whistleblower who allegedly informed Cheng that Yu had been severely tortured by officials, and as a result, attempted suicide unsuccessfully.
-In 2008, Cheng told author Philip Pan “The pain was like a knife twisting in my heart.
+In 2008, Cheng told author Philip Pan "The pain was like a knife twisting in my heart.
 It was guilt and outrage at the same time.
-And it intensified my hatred of the system.”
+And it intensified my hatred of the system."